ClementNerma/NightOS/docs/specs/syscalls.md

 - Number of bytes to read with `0` meaning to read as much data possible (2 bytes)
 - Pointer to a writable buffer (CPU-dependent size)

-Return value: size of remaining pending data
+Return value: number of read bytes

 Errors: